KianGentry/EYN-DOS/README.md

 "pip" = Quite self-explanatory to someone familiar with Python.
 This command provides a dedicated way to use pip (Python's package manager) through EYN-DOS.

-"tr" = Changes your directory to your host operating-system's root directory ('C:\' on Windows, '/' on Linux).
+"root" = Changes your directory to your host operating-system's root directory ('C:\' on Windows, '/' on Linux).

-"rr" = Takes you to your host operating-system's home directory ('C:\Users\user' on Windows, '/home/user' on Linux).
+"home" = Takes you to your host operating-system's home directory ('C:\Users\user' on Windows, '/home/user' on Linux).

 ---